Defunct schools in the Metropolitan Borough of Dudley

-This article details a number of defunct schools that were once located in the Metropolitan Borough of Dudley.
-For details of currently operating schools in the area, please see: List of schools in Dudley.
+This article details a number of defunct schools that were only located in the Metropolitan Borough of Dudley.

 Dudley Boys Grammar School

-Dudley Boys Grammar School (image) was a selective higher education school for boys aged from 11 to 18 years.
+Dudley Boys Grammar School was a selective higher education school for boys aged from 11 to 18 years.
 Founded in 1562, it was located in Dudley, Worcestershire, and opened in July 1898 on its final site in St James's Road.
-12 years later Dudley Girls High School opened in nearby buildings in Priory Road.
-The pupils of the two single-sex schools regularly held drama productions together, and a number of teachers taught at both establishments and the pupils of the two schools mixed on occasions for sixth form Physics lessons.
+12 years later Dudley Girls High School opened in nearby buildings on Priory Road.
+The pupils of the two single-sex schools regularly held drama productions together, and a number of teachers taught at both establishments.
+The pupils of the two schools mixed on occasions for sixth-form Physics lessons.

-In 1966, plans were unveiled for the grammar and high schools to merge and form a mixed comprehensive school, but these took almost a decade to become reality.
-In September 1972, the age range had changed from 11-18 to 12-18 as part of a re-organisation by Dudley council which saw the entry age for secondary school increased in the towns of Dudley, Sedgley, Coseley and Brierley Hill.
-Dudley Grammar School closed in July 1975 after 413 years, when it merged with the Girls High School to form The Dudley School with effect from September 1975.
+In 1966, plans were unveiled for the grammar and high schools to merge and form a mixed comprehensive school, though it would be nearly a decade before the plans would be implemented.
+In September 1972, the age range had changed from 11-18 to 12-18 as part of a reorganisation by Dudley council which saw the entry age for secondary school increased in the towns of Dudley, Sedgley, Coseley and Brierley Hill.
+Dudley Grammar School closed in July 1975 after 413 years, when it merged with Dudley Girls High School to form The Dudley School with effect from September 1975.
 The merger also included the smaller Park Secondary School, which was located near the town's Grange Park, the buildings of which were briefly used as an annex to the new school until 1977.

-After more than a century the buildings of Dudley Grammar School are still in existence; they now house Castle High School, which was formed in September 1989 on the merger of The Dudley School and The Blue Coat School.
+After more than a century, the buildings of Dudley Grammar School are still in existence.
+They now house Castle High School, which was formed in September 1989 on the merger of The Dudley School and The Blue Coat School.
 The grammar school buildings were expanded between 1990 and 1995 as the old High School building was gradually emptied and eventually demolished at the start of 1996.
 However, the grammar school swimming pool was closed and demolished in 1990 to make way for part of the expansion.
 The pool had opened in 1951 as a memorial to the former grammar school pupils who had died in the First World War and Second World War.
 Former pupils of the school were known as Old Dudleians.

-Notable former pupils of Dudley Grammar School include Lionel Harry Butler (Principal Royal Holloway College 1973-81), Ian Serraillier (children's author who was an English teacher at the school 1939-1946), Martin Dunn (newspaper editor), Roger Cashmore, David Tristram and Hugh Walters.
+Notable former pupils of Dudley Grammar School include Lionel Harry Butler (Principal Royal Holloway College 1973–81), Ian Serraillier (children's author who taught English at the school from 1939 to 1946), Martin Dunn (newspaper editor), Roger Cashmore, David Tristram and Hugh Walters.